jim-hackbarth-1/ui-kit/README.md

 > ```

 Now we just need to update our index.html file to refer to these new components.
-Replace the html inside the body tag of index.html with `<kit-component>` tags for each of our 3 components:

-> index.html:
+:point_right: _Action: Update index.html_
+In the index.html file, replace the body tag's inner HTML with the following:

+> index.html (body tag inner html):
 > ```html
 > <kit-component data-kit-template-path="/components/heading/heading.html" data-kit-model="null"></kit-component>
 > <kit-component data-kit-template-path="/components/navigation/navigation.html" data-kit-model="null"></kit-component>
 > <kit-component data-kit-template-path="/components/content/content.html" data-kit-model="null"></kit-component>
 > ```

+ We've added one `<kit-component>` tag for each of our 3 components.
 `<kit-component>` is a custom html element (1 of 3) used by UI-KIT to define a component.

 > <span style="color:#FFD700;font-weight:bold;">◊</span> _Note:_
 > _Normally when we define a component with the data-kit-template-path attribute as above, UI-KIT expects to find a javascript module in a related location.
 Since we're not covering javascript models yet in this Quick start step, we take a short cut by explicitly providing a (null) model using the data-kit-model attribute.
 This isn't something you would do normally, but it's useful in this context._

+:point_right: _Action: Refresh browser_
 After making these updates, refresh your browser.
 You should now see a page with 3 headings:
 - "Hello UI-KIT!"